Light-C-O/gentle-steps/README.md

   - I have added a logout as well, to in sure better UX.
   - I will be added the auth page and home page together.
 I believe there is no need to make it seperate, espaecially for what I'll be doing.
 I have transfered everthing from the HomePage to the AuthPage.
 For now, I'll not delete in the HomePage yet.
 I want to make sure everything works before doing so permanently.
   - I'm working on the visual aspect of things, I want it to look and feel like a book.
 I have centered the content.
 Added drop shadows to make it pop.
+  - I have fixed the majority of the login page.
+I have implemented a background on all the screens.